Old Dog Health Problems

 A dog that may have been rock-solid steady in his housetraining may start eliminating in appropriate places.
-Now, housebreaking an adult or senior dog again is possible, of course, but the first thing to do is bring him to the vet to rule out (or treat) any underlying medical conditions that may be causing these housebreaking problems.
+Now, housebreaking an adult or senior dog again is possible, of course, but the first thing to do is bring him to the vet to rule out (or treat) any underlying medical conditions that may be causing these housebreaking problems, including the possibility of pain.
 Some conditions that can cause excess thirst (leading to more drinking and more urinating) include Cushings Disease, liver disease, kidney problems, or canine diabetes.
 Canine cognitive dysfunction ("doggy dementia") could also cause dogs to have lapses in housetraining.

 Check your dog for lumps and bumps, particularly any that appear suddenly or that appear to change in size, shape, texture, or color.
 Check all over his body, including in between his paw pads.
 Note the location and size of the lumps and contact your vet for advice.
 Your vet will do a physical exam and ask you questions about your dog's behavior.
 He or she can then suggest various courses of action.